bergesinstitute/graf-method/book-2-unit-4.md

 For *that,* you can use either *ese* or *aquel;* it's up to you.

-    El problema - the problem
+    el problema - the problem

-    El programa - the program
+    el programa - the program

 > *Problema* and *programa* are both masculine!